-Proclaimed the most liveable city in Germany with a wealth of historical treasures and an award-winning modern transport system, Leipzig is a favourite destination for travellers.
+Proclaimed the most liveable city in Germany and with a wealth of historical treasures and an award-winning modern transport system, you can see why Leipzig is a favourite destination for travellers.

 Leipzig has been an important trade city since the Holy Roman Empire times, and was a major centre for learning and culture within East Germany.
 It’s now a bustling urban centre, boasting a population of 1/2 million people, with a world-class zoo, gorgeous open spaces and a famous opera house, to name just a few star attractions.

 As the city that started the Peaceful Revolution in 1989 that led to the fall of communism in East Germany, Leipzig has a long history of being a tolerant, gay-friendly city.
 It’s home to Europe’s largest gay sauna Stargayte, and Cocks Bar, Saxony’s biggest gay cruise club.

 The scene here is fairly young owing to the big university here, and is spread out across the city centre.
 No matter what your sexual orientation, there are plenty of fun Gay Bars & Dance Clubs for you to enjoy.

 The annual CSD celebrations in Leipzig (pride) are one of the best moments to experience the gay scene here.
 They take place every year in July, culminating in a massive party, the PrideBall.
 Not to be missed!

 Leipzig/Halle Airport is well connected to major German cities, as well as other European cities including London, Barcelona and Istanbul.
 For international holidaymakers, transfers are easy from Munich or Frankfurt.

 The Deutsche Bahn’s ‘FlughafenExpress’ (Airport Express) connects the airport to the Central Rail Station in just 14 minutes for €6.
 The S-bahn takes slightly longer and costs €4.50 to get into the city centre.

 Taxis take around 40 minutes and cost around the €30 mark.